smuktha1/sathvikamuktha.github.io/README.md

-Designed and Developed a fully functional webpage while learning programming concepts for developing interactive web based applications using HTML, CSS, and Javascript with client side scripting, and web security considerations.
+Designed and developed a fully functional webpage while learning essential programming concepts for creating interactive, user-friendly web-based applications using HTML, CSS, and JavaScript.
+Incorporated client-side scripting to enhance functionality and responsiveness, ensuring an engaging user experience.
+Applied best practices for web security, including input validation and protection against common vulnerabilities, to ensure the safety and integrity of the application.
+Gained practical experience in front-end development while focusing on creating scalable and accessible web solutions.

 Access at: (https://sathvikamuktha.github.io/itis3135/)